DesignSuite/software/README.md

 ### Mac OS

-To install, run the [Mac install script](MacOS/InstallCreativeApps.sh) in a local terminal.
+To run the [Mac install script](MacOS/InstallCreativeApps.sh) - Open the app called "Terminal" on your Mac.
 Type "sh " than drag the InstallCreativeApps.sh file onto the terminal to complete the path.
 After installing, click "Get Info" on new apps and unlock in the lower right.